mars0i/majure/1/students/README.md

-MASON tutorial: Replacing Java with Clojure, version 1
+MASON tutorial: Replacing Java with Clojure, v.
+1
 ====

 **See README.md in the root of this git repository for a general overview